mchini/con2phys/docs/source/questions.md

    - Q1.
 Which brain area has the lowest firing rate over the entire recording?

 2. **Intermediate questions on specific/concrete phenomena**

    - Q3.
 Which brain area (if any) has the highest density of ripples?

 3. **Abstract questions about information and complexity**

    - Q11.
 Which brain area contains most information about variable A?

-These examples are illustrative; participants will see the full list of 15 questions in the questionnaire document.
+These examples are illustrative; participants can see the full list of 15 questions in the [questionnaire](/_static/questionnaire.pdf) document.

 ---
 (time-commitment-and-expectations)=